Kid Canvas by Adrian Vega

 SaturnMagicShop says...

-Kid Canvas is likely a visual or interactive effect, well-suited for family shows or close-up performances, and endorsed as a standout item in our inventory.
+Kid Canvas is likely a visual or interactive effect, appealing to family shows or close-up performances, and endorsed as a standout item in our inventory.

 Review videos